07740 877 544 [email protected]

 Transparent acrylic signs appear to float off of the background.
 Text and images can be applied to transparent acrylic panels that create a shadow behind them.
 They’re available in a wide selection of opaque and semi-opaque colours.
 As well as options for illuminating with LEDs.

 Acrylic sign fixings

 Acrylic sheet thicknesses range from 2-30mm.
-In addition to transparent acrylic sheets, there are also tinted and frosted finishes.
-As well as translucent and fluorescent colours.
-Mirror and metallic finishes are available too.
+Tinted and frosted finishes are available, in addition to transparent acrylic sheets.
+As well as translucent and fluorescent colours, mirror and metallic finishes are available too.

 Single sheet sizes range up to 3040mm by 2040mm, with larger panels butted together.
-Sheets can be shaped, drilled, bent, heat formed, and engraved.
-Intricate details can be laser cut to make small, shaped signs and layers.
+Sheets can be routered, drilled, bent, heat formed, and engraved.
+Laser engraving transfers intricate details onto acrylic signs, as well as cutting in small shapes and sizes.

 Illuminating flat cut acrylic signs

-An advantage of acrylic sheets over other substrates is the sheet’s edge colour.
-Unlike aluminium composite (DiBond), the core is the same colour as the face.
+Acrylic sheets’ edge colour is an advantage over other substrates.
+Unlike aluminium composite (DiBond), acrylic sheets’ core is the same colour as the face.

 Cast acrylic is preferred for polished edges.
 Especially for acrylic signs and letters where the edges are visible.
-Edges are polished to remove marks and mimic the optical property of glass.
+Edges are polished to remove marks and mimic the optical clarity of glass.
 When paired with LEDs, the panel edges glow.
-Lighting can also illuminate certain types of face markings on the acrylic, such as engraving.
+Lighting can also illuminate certain types of face markings on the acrylic, such as engraving or etched areas.